TeoSimii/SoftwareEngineeringProject/AcceptanceCriteria/Criteria.md

 * Display error message if the item is not in the room
 * Display error message if the player has reached max weight
 * Display error message if the item cannot be picked up
+* Display an error message if the object name is missing in the command

 ### Acceptance Criteria 4
 <table>